-The newest issue of Tuhinga demonstrates the continuing high quality of scholarship at Te Papa, with articles on controversial installation art, East Polynesian artefacts and the smiling face of public health.
+Issue 24 of Tuhinga showcases high quality scholarship at Te Papa, including articles on controversial installation art, East Polynesian artefacts and the smiling face of public health.

 The second article reports on excavations of the pa at Station Bay on Motutapu Island, near Auckland, a site of considerable archaeological research for more than 50 years due to its largely intact pre-European cultural landscape.